alarm-redist/fifty-states/analyses/LA_cd_1990/doc_LA_cd_1990.md

 ## Simulation Notes
 We sample 100,000 districting plans for Louisiana across 5 independent runs of the SMC algorithm.
 We remove all plans that do not contain at least one district with BVAP above 30% and Democratic vote share above 45%.
 We then thin the filtered sample to 5,000 plans.
-No special techniques were needed to produce the sample.